awsdocs/amazon-redshift-developer-guide/doc_source/r_CANCEL.md

 The CANCEL command requires the process ID of the running query and displays a confirmation message to verify that the query was cancelled\.

+## Required privileges<a name="r_CANCEL-privileges"></a>

+Following are required privileges for CANCEL:
++ Superuser canceling their own query
++ Superuser canceling a user's query
++ Users with the CANCEL privilege canceling a user's query
++ User canceling their own query

 ## Syntax<a name="r_CANCEL-synopsis"></a>

 ```